vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2024-9/Philocoffea-152.md

 - 9.5/20.0g -> 7/24s 40.3g 1.6\~2.2ml/s 9\~7.8bar, less emphasized citrus flavor, milk tea, less sweet in aftertaste
   - a little bit taste of glass when getting cold
   - flavor should have been emphasized by dropping the pressure, but here it may because of the dropping of density
+  - sometimes dropping pressure doesn't dramatically affect flownrate this much, this could also be the reason

 ### 9~4bar/92C